Morocco is known for

 If you pause for a moment in the medina, stepping out of the stream of shoppers, you can watch Morocco’s very essence flash by.
-These ancient, crowded quarters – with winding lanes, dead ends, riad hotels, piles of spices, traders, tea drinkers, and a sensory assault around every corner – offer a strong dose of Morocco’s famous Maghrebi mystique.
+These ancient, crowded quarters – the walled old city with winding lanes, dead ends, riad hotels, piles of spices, traders, tea drinkers, and a sensory assault around every corner – offer a strong dose of Morocco’s famous Maghrebi mystique.

 Fez The world's largest living Islamic medieval city, with goods still carried by donkey and mule.

 Marrakesh Exuberant Marrakshis course between souqs, palaces and the Djemaa El Fna within the medina’s ramparts.

 Tangier Hop off the ferry for a fitting introduction to North Africa in this compact medina.

 Chefchaouen Medinas aren’t always like diving from the top board; smaller examples include this blue-washed treat.

 Whether you want to catch some Gnaoua (bluesy music developed by freed slaves), see the Maghreb’s hottest contemporary art or forever transform your mantel with quality craftwork, Morocco will inundate you with options.

 Taroudant Pick up Chleuh silver jewellery, influenced by Saharan tribes and Jewish silversmiths, in the souqs.

 Fes Festival of World Sacred Music In June, Morocco’s premier music festival features international names and intimate concerts by tariqas (Sufi orders).

 Marrakesh Shop beyond the souqs, alongside collectors in the hip art galleries of Gueliz.